marckean/marcseparation/_docs/15-report_mistakes.md

 This is bullshit, I never said this, the report writer has gotten this twisted around.
 I stop the kids WiFi (sometimes) when either breakfast, lunch or dinner is ready.
 I hit the stop button, then within 10 seconds, kids happily run out and say "*Yes Dad*"?

-We then eat at the dining room table, the I unblock the WiFi once we've finished eating.
+We then eat at the dining room table, then I unblock the WiFi once we've finished eating.

 As you can see here, my son Charlie said it himself, I turn off the WiFi (Internet) at mealtime, for when the kids need to come out to eat and sit at the table.